 Venturing is a youth development program of the Boy Scouts of America for young men and women who are 14 years of age OR 13 years of age and have completed the eighth grade and under 21 years of age.
 Venturing's purpose is to provide positive experiences to help young people mature and to prepare them to become responsible and caring adults.

-A male Venturer who has achieved the first class rank as a Boy Scout in a troop or as a Varsity Scout in a team may continue working toward the Eagle Scout rank as a Venturer until his 18th birthday.
-There is no alternate Venturing advancement route to qualify for the Eagle Scout rank.
-The Venturer requirements for rank advancement towards Eagle Scout are the same as for Boy Scouts.
-The Venturer may fulfill leadership requirements by serving as president, vice-president, secretary, or treasurer of his crew.
+A male Venturer who has achieved the rank of First Class while in a Boy Scout in a troop or as a Varsity Scout in a team may continue working toward the Eagle Scout rank as a Venturer until his 18th birthday.
+There is no alternate advancement route within Venturing to qualify for the Eagle Scout rank.
+The requirements for rank advancement towards Eagle Scout within a Venturer Crew are the same as for Boy Scouts in a Troop.
+The Venturer may fulfill the requirements for "positions of responsibility" by serving as president, vice-president, secretary, or treasurer of his crew.
 The Scoutmaster conference will be conducted by the crew advisor.
 As a Venturer meets the requirements for Star and Life ranks, a board of review is conducted by the crew committee.
 The Eagle Scout board of review follows the procedure established by the district advancement committee.

 Service, Conservation and Scoutcraft Emblems